ANUSRI-ai/portfolio-simplewebsite/README.md

 # How to View

     1. Clone or download the repository.
-    2. Open the [link] file in a browser to view the portfolio.
+    2. Open the [A.html] file in a browser to view the portfolio.

     Thank you for visiting my portfolio website